EricLWang/self/Codex.md

 * These incomplete models are treated internally as complete, which is as it should be.
 Healthy exploration of the incompleteness of our models is evidence of rigorous thinking, but too much can be paralyzing and anxiety-inducing.
 * Free will is an illusion, but it doesn't really matter anyways.
 * Nontrivial behavior change is drastically easier when the external environment is changed.
+* Nontrivial behavior change is a hyperrealism + determination
 * [False Consensus](https://en.wikipedia.org/wiki/False_consensus_effect) is particularly dangerous as an underminer of compassion and complexity.
 * Enjoying your life is a choice.
 * We will die.